 My main area of expertise deals with semantic interoperability healthcare data, which covers a wide area and includes particularly the problems associated with the exchange of medical information (in the broad sense) between the medical computer systems.
 Technical themes typically associated with these areas are ontologies, semantic mediation architectures, clinical data warehouses, data quality in the web of data.

-French expert for medical coding and rare diseases, I have been appointed several times as a consultant, such as in the european project ASSESS-CT.
+French expert for medical coding and rare diseases, I am often appointed as consultant, such as in the european project ASSESS-CT.

 I am a member of the french temporary scientific committee of the SNOMED-CT national project.

-I am co-editor of the clinical research informatics section of the IMIA yearbook of medical informatics.
-I participate to various expertise for ANR and as a reviewer for various journals and conferences.
+I was co-editor of the clinical research informatics section of the IMIA yearbook of medical informatics (2012-2017).
+I participate to various expertise for ANR and as a reviewer for various journals and conferences such as MEDINFO or AMIA.

 I have participated in the working groups of various national initiatives in France such as the new France Genomic 2025 plan as well as the Big Data consultation group.